BigWizzo/Study-Mate-API/README.md

-# Ruby on Rails Group our transactions app
+# Ruby on Rails Study Mate

 > This application helps students clock in their studies based on their subjects.
 They can track the number of hours they spend studying a specific subject.
 > The app allows students to clock in their non-academic activities as well.